cowprotocol/docs/docs/mevblocker/users-and-integrators/users/cancelling-transactions.md

 If all goes well the target transaction should show its status as FAILED.

-If you want to test how to cancel a transction, you can leverage in browser tutorials from CoW DAOs new [learning website](https://learn.cow.fi/tutorial/cancel-transaction-mevblocker)
+If you want to test how to cancel a transction, you can leverage in browser tutorials from CoW DAO's new [learning website](https://learn.cow.fi/tutorial/cancel-transaction-mevblocker)